 Gifts in kind are recognised as income and expense in the period they are received.
 Gifts in kind are valued as income and expense at the fair value.

-Unrestricted income from lotteries is recognized in the period that the donor commits the funds.
-Grants from lotteries with a pay-back obligation are recognized as income in the same reporting period in which the subsidised eligible expenses is recognised
+Unrestricted income from lotteries is recognised in the period that the donor commits the funds.
+Grants from lotteries with a pay-back obligation are recognised as income in the same reporting period in which the subsidised eligible expenses is recognised.

 Losses and impairments are accounted for as soon as they are anticipated.